nandor-poka/sos-java/README.md

 ### Features

 Direct data type conversion between Java and Python 3.
-Typesafety check for variables imported from other kernels.
+Type safety check for variables imported from other kernels.
 Variable name and type is globally kept for variables coming from other kernels.
 If a variable with an existing name is passed, but the new type does not match the old type, the kernel automatically renames the incoming variable and warns the user.